jlcodes7/experimentation/README.md

 - not necessarily useful programs

 *The Ugly*
-- most useful or useless but definitely the most ambitious programs
+- either the most useful or most useless but definitely the most ambitious programs